-Neil trained with pre-merger firm Dickinson Dees and qualified into the commercial team.
-Within 18 months he had specialised in projects and the public sector.
-He has worked in that area since, primarily focussing on EU procurement, PPP/PFI projects, education and commercial contracts.
+Neil is a specialist in projects and the public sector.
+He has worked in that area since qualification, primarily focussing on EU procurement, PPP/PFI projects, education and other complex commercial contracts.

-Neil spent three months on secondment to an associated office in Brussels office in 2001 where he become involved in various aspects of procurement law (including the application of the procurement rules to major PFI/PPP projects) and monitoring the reform, application and implementation of European legislation and development of case law.
-This which continues to be of interest in light of the recent reforms to the EU procurement directives and UK procurement regulations.
+Neil spent three months on secondment to an associated office in Brussels office during his training where he become involved in various aspects of procurement law (including the application of the procurement rules to major PFI/PPP projects) and monitoring the reform, application and implementation of European legislation and development of case law.

 Neil’s mix of skills and experience mean he is able to provide specialist procurement as well as contractual advice on his projects from pre-procurement through to contract negotiation and implementation.